 Be sure your cat or dog wears a properly fitted collar with a current license (identification) and rabies tag at all times.
 Take a leash with you when you travel.

-Keep an ample supply of pet food and other essentials, like kitty litter, with other hurricane supplies.
+Keep an ample supply of pet food and other essentials, like cat litter, with other hurricane supplies.
 Don’t forget about newspaper, plastic bags, cleaner and disinfectant to properly handle pet wastes.

 Plan ahead.
 Make some phone calls to determine options for pet placement and care if you have to evacuate.
 Consider all the possibilities: